KylieZC/stock-analysis/README.md

 ### Advantages of refactored code:
 1. Explicit comments help refactoring code is easy to read, understand and maintain later.
 Also, for facilitating subsequent stock analysis, Steve can simply add stock data for other industries.![resources/initialize](resources/initialize.png)

-2. search specific years by just clicking the macro button based on one refactored code.
+2.Simply click the macro button to search different year values based on the refactored code.
 ![resources/macro_year_value](resources/macro_year_value.png)

 Macro button